openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

    Drive" or "Cinder Volume".
 If you choose "Cinder Volume", you will need to add additional configuration

-7) Choose which processes should be run for any instances that are spawned from this Node Group Template
+7) Switch to the Node processes tab and choose which processes should be run for all instances that are spawned from this Node Group Template

 8) Click on the "Create" button to finish creating your Node Group Template